dj0abr/QIDI_connect/README.md

 sudo apt-get install apache2 php

+! create a new folder "phpdir" in the apache html folder.
+In ubuntu the apache HTML folder is located in /var/www/html.

+cd /var/www/html

+sudo mkdir phpdir

+chmod 755 phpdir

 # prepare php for uploading big files

 as root open the php.ini file.
 It is located in /etc/php/..../php.ini  (.... depends on the version number)